-Tables 3, 4, 5 and 6 include the effective life that the Commissioner has determined for a number of depreciating assets.
-For more information about claiming deductions for assets in the CAPITAL WORKS DEDUCTION (Div.
-43) column of tables 3, 4, 5 and 6, see Capital works deductions, on page 19.
+Tables 3, 4, 5 and 6 include the effective life thatthe Commissioner has determined for a number ofdepreciating assets.
+For more information aboutclaiming deductions for assets in the CAPITAL WORKSDEDUCTION column of tables 3, 4, 5 and 6, see Capitalworks deductions on page 19.

-If the Commissioner has not determined the effective life of a depreciating asset at the time you acquired it, or entered into a contract to acquire it, you may make your own estimate of its effective life, using the information on the next page.
-See also the Guide to depreciating assets 2007.
+If the Commissioner has not determined the effective life of a depreciating asset at the time you acquired it, or entered into a contract to acquire it, you may make your own reasonable estimate of its effective life, using the information on the next page.
+See also the Guide to depreciating assets 2011.